cjoakim/azure-batch-examples/README.md

 The job will read each of the CSV blobs and use the Python Pandas library to calculate the geographic center of each state by determining the mean latitude and longitude values.
+The CSV blob is read into a Pandas Dataframe.

 One Task will be executed for each state CSV blob.
 Each Task will write a results CSV file and a log JSON file to the blob storage container.